 Get personalized feedback on your child’s speech progress.

 Typically, these are speech patterns that developing children use when they are learning speech sounds.
-They form these patterns because they do not yet have the skills to produce the words accurately and clearly.
+Young children form these patterns because they do not yet have the skills to produce the words accurately and clearly.
 For example, you may hear children say the word, ‘plane,’ but it comes out at ‘pane.’
 They may also delete sounds in the word, such as ‘nana’ for ‘banana.’
-There are many different patterns that can occur in a child’s speech, which is “normal” until it isn’t.
+There are many different patterns that can occur in a child’s speech, which is “normal” while their language develops.

 A phonological disorder occurs when the patterns that the child is using exist beyond the period of time that “typical” children have stopped using them, or when the errors are much more different than expected.
-For example, if the child is using the phonological process of “reduplication,” like saying “wawa” for “water” by the age of 4, we would say that he/she is delayed because that process typically ends in children by the age of 3.
+For example, a child with phonological disorder is using the phonological process of “reduplication,” like saying “wawa” for “water” by the age of 4.
+In speech therapy we would say that he/she is delayed because that process typically ends in children by the age of 3.

 Backing is basically when the sounds that should be produced in the front of the mouth, are replaced with sounds that are created in the back of the mouth.
 For example, the word /dog/ may be replaced with the word /kog/.
 This is usually seen in more severe phonological delays.